WhyDRS/wix-site-public/src/backend/README.md

 Learn more about [this repo's file structure](https://support.wix.com/en/article/velo-understanding-your-sites-github-repository-beta).

 ## permissions.json
 This file defines [permissions](https://support.wix.com/en/article/velo-about-web-module-permissions) for the functions in your web module files.
-The file contains a key, `"web-methods"`, whose value is an object that can contain keys named after the web module files in your `backend` folder.
-Name these keys with the following syntax: `"backend/{path to file}myFile.jsw"`.
+The file contains a key, `"web-methods"`, whose value is an object that can contain keys named after the web module files in your `backend` folder.[^def] Name these keys with the following syntax: `"backend/{path to file}myFile.jsw"`.
 The value for each file name key is an object that can contain keys named after the functions in that file.
 Each function key has a value with the following format:
 ```js
 "backend/myFile.jsw": {
   "siteOwner" : {